Marine otter: Taxonomy

 The marine otter is of the Lutrinae, a subfamily of Mustelidae.
 Its exact taxonomy has been debated due to lack of data.
 A phylogenetic study by C. G. Van Zyll De Jong in 1987 proposed the following phenogram of the lutrinae, based on morphological data.

-Jong's proposed phenogram implied that the marine otter descended from the Asian small-clawed otter, and its closest relative being the North American river otter.
+Jong's proposed phenogram showed that the marine otter was sister to the remaining species in the genus Lontra.
 A 2004 study contradicted Jong's research.
 The following was proposed as a part of the taxonomy of the Mustelidae, based on cytochrome b sequences.

 Threats

 Human activity on coastlines poses disturbance to marine otters.
 Humans introduce domestic animals which may also disturb their dens.
 Humans, as well as domesticated species, may expose a marine otter population to disease.
 Marine otters may be entangled in fishing nets and die.
+A 2026 study of marine otter mortality in north-central Chile from 2003 to 2024 found that, among cases with an assigned cause, anthropogenic mortality predominated, particularly attacks by free-ranging dogs, followed by fisheries bycatch and non-specific trauma.

 Microplastics have been found in the scat of marine otters.
 The effects of microplastics in marine mammals are still unclear.